eclypse-tms/CountryKit/README.md

 public var excludedCountriesJustification: String = ""

-///after the user makes the first selection, automatically dismisses the interface. defaults to false. public var autoDismiss: Bool = false
+///after the user makes the first selection, automatically dismisses the interface. defaults to false. public var dismissAfterFirstSelection: Bool = false

-/// the countries on this list are preselected when the UI first opens public var previouslySelectedCountries: Set<Country> = Set()
+/// the countries on this list are preselected when the UI first opens public var preselectedCountries: Set<Country> = Set()

+///allow user to select worldwide instead of specific countries. worldwide represents a
-///should worldwide be a visible option public var shouldShowWorldWide: Bool = true
+///selection of all countries and regions. public var shouldShowWorldWide: Bool = false

 /// only needed if your are planning to display worldwide as a selectable option.
 /// for example, in english this property would read "Worlwide"